spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 ### Debug Steps

 1. Establish an SSH connection to the Edge host.
-A

    Alternatively, press the keys **Fn + Ctrl +Cmd + F1** on a keyboard that is connected to the Edge host to log in to the terminal.
 If you are on Windows, press **Fn + Ctrl + Alt + F1**.